 - Reduced system maintenance costs

 It also provides additional benefits depending on the type of solution deployed.
-For example, a website managed via a CMS allows marketers to easily push new marketing campaigns, empower customers to self-manage their accounts online, optimise webpages to increase sales and much more.
+For example, cms website development allows marketers to easily push new marketing campaigns, empower customers to self-manage their accounts online, optimise webpages to increase sales and much more.

 Remember, your website evolves and changes from year to year.
 Campaign, products and services and other information is added and deleted.
 Styles and structures are updated.
 Without a CMS, corporate websites can quickly become disorganised, inaccurate and out-of-date.
 It can become harder to find things, and its overall appearance can become stale and dated.